Kekova Island, Antalya

-Historic Site and Island in Antalya
+Historic Site and Island near Antalya

 Kekova is one of Turkey's most magical coastal destinations - a small, uninhabited island and surrounding region famed for its submerged ruins, clear turquoise waters, and peaceful villages.
 Located off the Lycian coast, about 2.5 hours southwest of Antalya, it offers a captivating mix of nature, history, and tranquility.
 The Sunken City of Kekova, partially destroyed by earthquakes in the 2nd century AD, remains visible beneath the sea's surface, making it one of the best places to go on a day trip from Antalya for travelers who want to combine ancient history with a scenic boat adventure.